bodulic/CATS-rb/README.md

 `-h`: Show usage information

 ## Transcriptome assembly mapping comparison

 The following options are available for `CATS_rb_compare`:

 `-S`: Enable stranded analysis, default: off

-Parameter `S` ensures that CATS-rb only examines transcripts mapping in their native 5' to 3' orientation.
+Strandness analysis ensures that CATS-rb only examines transcripts mapping in their native 5' to 3' orientation.
 Furthermore, element set coordinates are depdendent on the genomic strand to which the transcript maps.

 `-p`: Minimum exon identity proportion, default: 0.98